-Although local death rates change dramatically each year, the 94041 zip code region that encompasses Old Mountain View had the highest death rate in the county in 2015, with just over 19 opioid deaths per 100,000 residents.
-Given the region's small population, that amounts to three deaths.
+Although local death rates change dramatically each year, the 94041 area code region that encompasses Old Mountain View had the highest death rate in the county in 2015, with just over 19 opioid deaths per 100,000 residents.

 El Camino Hospital's plans center around strong accountability and tracking of narcotic drugs.
 Faber said the hospital has an in-house system that keeps track of every dose of painkillers that doctors and nurses administer to patients, giving El Camino an effective way of catching any staffer who may be misappropriating opioid drugs.
 This is particularly important for substances like Fentanyl, he said, which can be processed into dangerous street drugs.

 The hospital also hired a so-called pain pharmacist over the summer, whose role is to help doctors address pain through non-narcotic drugs and methods like physical therapy that are more safe and just as effective.
 For example, the pharmacist might recommend a drug like Toradol in lieu of opioids for a patient with a kidney stone, Faber said.

 Although the pain pharmacist plays an important advisory role in the way the hospital handles chronic and acute pain during patient visits, as well as over prescriptions for discharged patients, it's ultimately up to each physician to decide what drugs to prescribe.